Construction fasteners typically connect structural members. They are critical to the success of a project, yet they’re not all the same....

 The physical differences between normal screws and socket screws are usually minor.

 Such features make them more convenient and easier to use than any standard format screw set.
 The middle ground is valuable, especially when working in a confined space with no wrench hex fasteners.
+Looking for fully threaded options?
+We can help!

 What Do You Call A Socket Head Cap Screw?